EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 **Figure 11 - DBA specialists as a service**

-If you don’t implement specialists as a service, you’ll endure time-consuming interactions with operational teams, and eventually fall into the [specialist in every product team pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#a-specialist-for-every-product-team).
+If you don't implement specialists as a service, you'll endure time-consuming interactions with operational teams, and eventually fall into the [specialist in every product team pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#a-specialist-for-every-product-team).

 |The support toolchain for You Build It You Run It at a payments provider|
 |---|